No wedding website would be complete without a blog.

 - (December 25, Sunday — Christmas Day)

-- December 26, Monday — Christmas (celebrated; likely closures)
+- December 26, Monday — Christmas (celebrated as a public holiday; likely closures)

 - (December 26, Monday — Kwanzaa begins)

 - (December 31, Sunday — New Year’s Eve – likely early closures)